Understanding boot sequences in BIOS and UEFI

 User experiences and common challenges

-I have seen the common pattern from the field.
-Someone makes a bootable USB, reorders boot settings to put the USB first, finds a failure screen, and ends up back in Windows Boot Manager.
+I have seen the same pattern again and again.
+Someone makes a bootable USB, puts it first in boot order, hits a failure screen, and ends up back in Windows Boot Manager.
 That usually means the installer boot mode did not match the firmware mode, or Secure Boot blocked unsigned code.
 It also happens when the USB was made with the wrong partitioning scheme or the ISO was not written correctly.

-Users often feel Linux is “too hard” after one failed attempt.
-That reaction is normal.
-The fixes are mechanical and repeatable.
+People often decide Linux is too hard after one failed attempt.
+That is fair, but the fixes are mechanical.
 Confirm the USB boots in the mode you expect.
 Check Secure Boot.
 Confirm the installer can see the EFI System Partition.
 If you hit a failure screen, boot a live environment and inspect the disk layout before changing anything.

 Takeaways